Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 For those still with me, we’re moving on to the scourge of fake followers.

-According to a recent audit, nearly half of Donald Trump’s 36.3 million Twitter followers are fake.
+According to some reports, more than half of all Twitter followers are fake.

 A site called Twitter Audit lets you check any celebrity account to find out how many are actual people.